Service connections allow you to securely integrate your SourceCraft projects with the Yandex Cloud resources.

 Tip

-You can interact with Yandex Cloud directly via API or use one of the following:
+You can interact with Yandex Cloud directly via the API or use one of the following:

 Yandex Cloud CLI: For authentication, provide the IAM token to the YC_IAM_TOKEN environment variable, and use the --cloud-id and --folder-id parameters for cloud and folder IDs in the commands.